dwarvesf/playbook/community/How to withdraw ICY.md

 **Follow guideline to create a wallet**
 <!-- col-2 #3 -->
-- Click to the Metamask Icon to use the wallet
+1. Click to the extension bar and Coinbase icon to use the wallet

 ![](assets/how-to-withdraw-icy-20240313143503939.webp)
 <!-- /col-2 #3 -->

 <!-- col-2 #4 -->
-- For those who haven’t had any wallet, please click “Create a new wallet”
+2. For those who haven’t had any wallet, please click “Create a new wallet”

 ![](assets/how-to-withdraw-icy-20240313143524973.webp)
 <!-- /col-2 #4 -->